cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 Wiring and coinbase transactions: every other types of tx include a wiring tx content.
 ```
-1. `Tsender`TXnounce; //  balance and POT power for each address 总交易计数
+1. `Tsender`nounce; //  balance and POT power for each address 总交易计数
 2. `Tsender`Balance
-3. `Tsender`TXnounce`Msg
+3. `Tsender`nounce`TXJSON

-1. `Treceiver`TXnounce
+1. `Treceiver`nounce
 2. `Treceiver`Balance
-3. `Treceiver`TXnounce`Msg
+3. `Treceiver`nounce`TXJSON

+coinbase and genesis
-1. `Tminer`TXnounce
+1. `Tminer`nounce
 2. `Tminer`Balance
-3. `Tminer`TXnounce`Msg
+3. `Tminer`nounce`TXJSON

 ```
 File transactions
 ```
-4. `Tsender`FileNounce // file command counting 文件交易计数
-5. `Tsender`File`Nounce`Msg<br/> <br/>
-File seeding
-6. `FileAMTroot`SeedingNounce // for each file, this is the total number of registerred seeders, first seeding is the creation.
+4. `fileAMTroot`seederNounce // file's the total number of registerred seeders, first seeder is the creation.
-7. `FileAMTroot`Seeding`Nounce`TXJSON;  // flexibly include TAUaddr, IPFS addr, config as how to seed the file. <br/> <br/>
+5. `fileAMTroot`seeder`Nounce`TXJSON;  // info include TAUaddr, IPFS addr, config as how to seed the file. <br/> <br/>
 ```
 Relay
 ```
-8. RelayNounce
+6. RelayNounce
-9. RelayNounceMsg // include multiaddress and other info in the msg
+7. Relay`Nounce`TXJSON // include multiaddress and other info in the msg
 ```
 Environment
 ```
-10. contractJSON
+8. contractJSON
 ```
 ## Constants
 * 1 MutableRange:  1 week